jpfulton/blog/content/blog/2023-07-23-azure-personal-network-resize-disk/index.md

 sudo reboot
 ```

+Log in.
 Check the mounts.
-Validate that /dev/sdX devices have not renumbered.
+Validate that /dev/sdX devices have not reordered.
 Fix /etc/fstab and reboot as necessary.

+## Remove the Disk Snapshot